sameersbn/docker-gitlab-ci/README.md

 ### Available Configuration Parameters

+*Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
+This will save you from writing a potentially long docker run command.*

 Below is the complete list of available options that can be used to customize your GitLab CI installation.

 - **GITLAB_URL**: Url of the GitLab server to allow connections from.
 No defaults.
 Automatically configured when a GitLab server is linked using docker links feature.